hyperledger/iroha-2-docs/src/guide/configure/modes.md

 determines the set permissions granted to users as well as how peers can join the network.

-Below we will outline the differences between these two modes.
+Below we outline the major differences in these two use cases.

 ## Permissions